 Whether you’re liking, commenting or sharing on Facebook, it’s clear that social media has become an integrated part of daily life.
 In fact, the popularity of social media has drastically changed with 1.23 billion daily active users on average for December 2016.
 That’s a far cry from the mere 58 million users the website had a decade ago.

 With the continued expansion of social media, we have more opportunities than ever to reach potential customers.
-Unfortunately, not every business owner recognizes that marketing potential that social media presents.
+Unfortunately, not every business owner recognizes the marketing potential that social media presents.

 At this point, using social media shouldn’t be a debatable topic.
 To put it simply — social media is absolutely critical to run a successful business in the modern market.